mdda/pycon.sg-2015_deep-learning/README.md

-# pycon.sg-2015-deep-learning
+# Machine Learning : Going Deeper with Python and Theano

-Materials for PyCon (SG) 2015 Presentation : "Machine Learning : Going Deeper with Python and Theano"
+This repo contains the materials for my presentation to PyCon (SG), on 19 June 2015.